LSSI-ETH/plmfit/README.md

 - `--experiment_dir`: Directory where experiment output files will be stored.
 - `--experiment_name`: A unique name for identifying the experiment.
 - `--layer`: (Optional) Specifies the model layer from which to extract embeddings ('first', 'quarter1', 'middle', 'quarter3', 'last'—default, or a specific layer number).
-- `--reduction`: (Optional) Pooling method for embeddings ('mean'—default, 'bos', 'eos').
+- `--reduction`: (Optional) Pooling method for embeddings ('mean'—default, 'bos', 'eos', 'sum', 'none'-requires substantial storage space).

 The output from the embedding extraction is a .pt file (PyTorch tensor) which contains the numerical representations of the sequences.
 Each sequence is transformed into an embedding vector, and the file size is determined by the number of sequences and the embedding size, essentially forming a matrix of size Sequences length X Embedding size.
 This structured data can then be used directly for machine learning models, providing a powerful toolset for predictive analytics and further research.

 **Why Extract embeddings?**
 Extracting embeddings from protein sequences is a foundational step in bioinformatics.
-It converts complex protein sequences into a simpler, numerical format that machine learning models can easily process.
-By doing so, researchers can capture the intrinsic properties of proteins in a way that highlights their biological functionalities and interactions.
-This process is particularly useful for tasks such as protein classification, structure prediction, and function annotation.
+It converts amino-acid sequences in a contexualy and information rich numerical representation (i.e. embeddings) by exploitting evolutionary and structural knowledge acquired during PLMs' pretraining.
+Embeddings can capture the intrinsic properties of proteins in a way that highlights their biological functionalities and interactions, which are beneficial input features for tasks such as protein classification, structure prediction, and function annotation.

 ### Fine-Tuning models